Dropshipping in Belgium via local fulfilment: the guide

 The costs of micro-warehousing have fallen considerably in recent years.
 Where large warehouses were once only accessible to companies with million-euro turnovers, new fulfillment providers make it possible to use professional warehousing from as few as 100-200 orders per month.

-Cost comparison traditional vs local fulfillment:
+Cost comparison traditional vs local fulfillment (as an illustration):

 “European consumers find fast delivery and free returns the most important characteristics of online delivery.
 70 percent find it important to receive their order as quickly as possible and want to know the exact delivery date when ordering.”